garagehive/garagehive.github.io/docs/garagehive-customer-notifications.md

 ## How to view sent messages

-You can find Customer Notification Logs by searching for **Customer Notification Log Entries**
+You can find Customer Notification Logs by searching for **Customer Notification Log Entries.**

 ![](media/garagehive-customer-notification-log.png)

-Alternatively, customer communication logs can also be access from a jobsheet
+Alternatively, customer communication logs can also be accessed from a jobsheet.

 ![](media/garagehive-customer-notification-log-jobsheet.png)